Spin-0 bosons near rotating stars: Analyzing the solutions

 \section{Analyzing the solutions}

-In this section we will investigate the solution (\ref{g-def}) for several physical configurations and observe how it changes depending on the mass, angular velocity and energy of the star or of the particle whose motion the Klein-Gordon equation purports to describe.
-It is also interesting to study high energy and low energy test particles.
+In this section, we will investigate the solution (\ref{g-def}) for several physical configurations and observe how it changes depending on the mass, angular velocity, and energy of the star or of the particle whose motion the Klein-Gordon equation purports to describe.
+We will also study high-energy and low-energy test particles.
 We will start by listing all physical configurations we chose in order to verify the size of the mass and angular momentum corrections.
 We selected three celestial bodies: the Sun \cite{Workman:2022ynf}, the neutron star PSR B1257+12 \cite{Zheng_2015},\cite{Wolszczan1992}, and the white dwarf PG 2131+066 \cite{Reed_2000}.
 All numerical values used in this section are given in Planck units, where $c=G=\hbar=1$.
 For the sun we have

 for the neutron star,